tran-hoang-nhan/Music-App/README.md

 ### Firebase Setup

 1. Create a Firebase project at [Firebase Console](https://console.firebase.google.com/)
-2. Enable Authentication and Firestore Database
+2. Enable Authentication and Realtime Database
 3. Configure Google Sign-In in Authentication settings
 4. Download and add `google-services.json` to your app module